syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/auto-complete/EJ2_ASP.MVC/getting-started.md

 After initialization, populate the AutoComplete with data using the [dataSource](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.DropDowns.AutoComplete.html#Syncfusion_EJ2_DropDowns_AutoComplete_DataSource) property.
 Here, an array of string values is passed to the AutoComplete control.

-The following example illustrates the output in your browser.

 {% if page.publishingplatform == "aspnet-core" %}

 {% tabs %}